Mark Thompson (footballer): Geelong Football Club (2000–2010)

 Thompson was appointed as Geelong Football Club senior coach at the end of the 1999 season, for the 2000 season when he replaced Gary Ayres, who quit as Geelong Football Club senior coach.
-As Geelong Football Club senior coach, Thompson was given an extended time to rebuild the club's playing list.
-The side finished 5th in the 2000 season in his first season as senior coach but was bundled out by 8th placed Hawthorn in the first week of the finals in the first finals match ever held at the Docklands Stadium.
-The club performed poorly for the next three seasons, missing the top 8.
-Thompson's position looked in danger, but in the 2004 season the side was a big improver, finishing fourth and making the Preliminary Finals.
+Thompson as Geelong Football Club senior coach was given an extended time to rebuild the club's playing list.
+Geelong under Thompson finished 5th in the 2000 season in his first season as senior coach but was eliminated by 8th placed Hawthorn in the first week of the finals in the first finals match ever held at the Docklands Stadium.
+The club under Thompson performed poorly for the next three seasons from 2001 until 2003, missing the top 8 and not making the finals.
+Thompson's position looked in danger, but in the 2004 season, Geelong under Thompson was a big improver, finishing fourth and making the Preliminary Finals, losing to eventual runners-up Brisbane Lions.
 Due to his success in reinvigorating the club, Thompson's contract was extended until 2007.
-The following year (2005) the club finished sixth and was beaten in the Semi-Finals by 3 points against the eventual premiers Sydney after leading for the majority of the match.
+The following year in the 2005 season, the club under Thompson finished sixth and was beaten in the Semi-Finals by 3 points against the eventual premiers Sydney Swans after leading for the majority of the match.

-In the 2006 season, however, the side eventually missed the finals after winning the NAB Cup and winning their first two matches in convincing style, leading them into flag favouritism.
+In the 2006 season, however the club under Thompson eventually missed the finals after winning the NAB Cup and winning their first two matches in convincing style, leading them into flag favouritism.
 It was also a season where Thompson had used the 2005 semi-final loss to the Swans as motivation.
 Following a Round 22 61-point demolition at the hands of lower-placed Hawthorn, Thompson's job was under immense pressure.

 After a very public review of the club, it was decided that Thompson should keep his job as senior coach.
-After a shaky start to the 2007 season that led many supporters to believe that nothing had changed from the 2006 season Thompson led his team to a massive 15 match winning streak (the biggest in a single season in club history) and a 106-point win against the Kangaroos in the Qualifying Final which is the 5th biggest finals winning margin in AFL/VFL history.
+After a shaky start to the 2007 season that led many supporters to believe that nothing had changed from the 2006 season, Thompson led Geelong to a massive 15 match winning streak (the biggest in a single season in club history) and a 106-point win against the Kangaroos in the Qualifying Final which is the 5th biggest finals winning margin in AFL/VFL history.

-2007 then culminated in one of the biggest, if not the best highlight of Thompson's career, in both a coaching and footballer's role.
-Thompson coached Geelong to win the AFL premiership by more than 100 points, which was the highest winning margin in Grand Final history, against Port Adelaide Football Club at the MCG on 29 September.
+The 2007 season then culminated in one of the biggest, if not the best highlight of Thompson's career, in both a coaching and footballer's role.
+Thompson coached Geelong to win the AFL premiership in the 2007 AFL Grand Final by more than 100 points, which was the highest winning margin in Grand Final history, against Port Adelaide Football Club at the MCG on 29 September.
 It was the club's first premiership since 1963, the year of Thompson's birth.

 After the Essendon Football Club decided not to give Thompson's former mentor, Kevin Sheedy, a renewal of contract, there was speculation that Mark Thompson would take up the senior coaching role at Essendon for the 2008 season.
 However, with trade week quickly approaching, the club instead appointed Matthew Knights to the position.